michaelmelita1/Taptic-Centre/README.md

-# Custom Rose
+# TapticCentre

+Produces Taptic Feedback when opening Control Centre

-Rose by Litten, but only the Control Center
+Based on Rose by Litten.